The Sound of Silence

 Yet we are more empowered to make a difference—to change the world—than in any previous age.
 We campaign and lobby, protest and demonstrate, support charities and give our time and energy to worthwhile causes.
 We boycott the products of sweated labour and buy fair trade produce.
 And we do our bit to save the environment.

 All these are worthwhile.
 But they may not give us the great themes—the direction—for our lives.
 For that we need to stand back and gain perspective; to reflect on the direction our lives are taking.
 How do we find a sense of purpose?
 How do we live in an age of information—and often information overload?
+Online social media increase our connectivity with each other but they rarely increase our connection with our inner selves.
+In order to do that we may need to turn away from the addictiveness of cellphones and tablets; to switch them off and set time aside, away from their attraction.
 As the veteran French journalist Bernard Margueritte comments, ‘The illness of our age is not lack of information but lack of meaning.’
 In the knowledge economy, we need a special kind of knowledge to live in harmony with each other and the whole of creation.
 In the welter of the world’s information we need skills of discernment.

 HOW TO GAIN THESE SKILLS?